repoze/repoze.who/README.txt

 provide metadata provider capability.
 These will be consulted in the defined order.
 Each will have a chance (on ingress) to provide add metadata to the authenticated identity.
-Our example mdproviders section shows two plugins configured: "properties", and "roles".
-The (fictional) properties plugin will add information related to user properties (e.g. first name, last name, phone number, etc) to the identity dictionary.
-The (fictional) roles mdprovider will add information representing the user's "roles" in the context of the current request to the identity dictionary.
+Our example mdproviders section shows one plugin configured: "sqlproperties".
+The sqlproperties plugin will add information related to user properties (e.g. first name and last name) to the identity dictionary.

 The challengers section provides an ordered list of plugins that provide challenger capability.
 These will be consulted in the defined